firebitsbr/Capstone/README.md

 database for Dark Web Recon.
 ELK is free, open source, and extremely scaleable.
 Elasticsearch is used to search through the database, Logstash takes in and reads log data, and Kibana is the visual front end to the database.
-ELK allows Dark Web Recon to use a database only limited by hardware resources and be searched in real time.
+ELK allows Dark Web Recon to use a database and be searched in real time.
+The only limitations are hardware resources, add more resources as the need arises.

 == Web/Tor Crawler ==

-The Web/Tor Crawler class is called by the web front end.
+The _Web/Tor Crawler Class_ is called by the web front end.
-Dark Web Recon has the capability to crawl any site configured.
+Dark Web Recon has the capability to crawl any site.
 By default, it honors Robots.txt but allows for a manual override of this setting in the web interface.
 Any use of this feature is the sole responsibility of the user and any legal action taken against the user is the responsibility of the user and